jalexmatey/ubuntu-home-server-infra/README.md

 ### Installation

 1. Clone or download this repository to your local drive.
+2. Edit `./inventory` as you see fit.
-2. Copy `./example.inventory.yml` to `./inventory.yml` and edit.
+3. Copy `vars/example.secret_vars.yml` to `vars/sercret_vars.yml` and update.
-3. Run `ansible-galaxy install --role-file requirements.yml`.
+4. Run `ansible-galaxy install --role-file requirements.yml`.

 ## Usage